 He will need quality equipment when he goes to a travel baseball tryout so he can show he is serious about his game and so he can stay protected.
-That does not imply that you should by the most expensive equipment; simply that you should do you research and choose the best equipment within your budget.
+That does not imply that you should by the most expensive equipment to play on travel teams; simply that you should do you research and choose the best equipment within your budget.

 Here's the basic breakdown of cost for the essential equipment: